 The employee should be able to use sick time or PTO in this circumstance.
+Employees should also be allowed to use other paid time off they qualify for under employer policies, such as paid vacation or personal days.

 We have not seen anything suggesting an employer must pay for the time off, but can allow employees to use their PTO.
-If the employee is a healthcare worker who is quarantined by a physician or public health officer, they may be entitled to workers' compensation.
+If the employee is a healthcare worker who is quarantined by a physician or public health officer, they may be entitled to workers' compensation or unemployment benefits.